cyon/vuex-pagination/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 [![build status](https://secure.travis-ci.org/cyon/vuex-pagination.png)](http://travis-ci.org/cyon/vuex-pagination)

+Note: This library only works with Vue 2.
+For Vue 3, take a look at [vue-use-pagination](https://www.github.com/cyon/vue-use-pagination).

 Library that makes it magnitudes easier to integrate paginated resources from an API (REST, GraphQL, or anything else) into your Vue application.